cginiel/mdos_lep/README.md

-# Michigan Department of State Limited English Proficient Data Manipulation
+# Michigan Department of State Limited English Proficiency Data Manipulation

 ## Summary
 This was a project I implemented for the Michigan Department of State in a 48 hour timeframe.